Fergeo134/FerGeo.github.io/index.md

 ### Previous jobs and studies

 I have worked as a Testing specialist in Atos Argentina for 2 years as a manual tester.
 Before that i worked at an accountancy firm for 6 years.
-I am currently studying at Universidad Tecnologica Nacional (U.T.N) with a major in information systems engineering.
+I am currently studying at Universidad Tecnologica Nacional (U.T.N) with a specialization in information systems engineering.
-Also had a testing course given by the goberment of the city of Buenos Aires (Testing 4.0 - codo a codo)
+Also had a testing course given by the government of the city of Buenos Aires (Testing 4.0 - codo a codo)

 ### Languages